Ryma976/holbertonschool-hbnb/part1/README.md

 * **Presentation Layer**: Handles API endpoints, user interface interactions.
 * **Business Logic Layer**: Contains core operations and validation logic.
 * **Persistence Layer**: Manages database interactions.

+### Explanation:
+- The **User**, **Place**, **Review**, and **Amenity** entities represent the main components of the system.
+- The **Presentation Layer** (UI and API) interacts directly with the business models in the Business Logic Layer.
+- Each business entity interacts with its corresponding repository in the Persistence Layer to store and retrieve data.

+The system design employs the **Facade Pattern** between the Presentation Layer and Business Logic Layer to simplify interaction and isolate complexity.
+Below is the high-level architecture diagram:

 ---